smitherson/ThinGlViewer/README.md

 # ThinGlViewer
 Veeeery simple opengl viewer for scientific debugging and visualizing.
-Simpler than libqglciewer.
+Simpler than libqglviewer.

 Based on https://github.com/opengl-tutorials/ogl